Managing Personal Information in the Age of GDPR

-By Thomas Stocking, Director of Data Security
+By Thomas Stocking, Chief Information Security Officer

 It’s hard to be a data manager these days.
 The use of data for business over the last decade and a half has driven a huge explosion in advertising with targeted ads and consumer profiling.
 Companies look to monetize data streams wherever they can.
 There’s even a data marketplace on Amazon.
 Data Scientist is a profession now, and Machine Learning and Artificial Intelligence systems can use the massive datasets that exist today to learn and train models and create algorithms.
 Data Science is a huge field, and its growth even in the last couple of years is tremendous.

 The Consequences of Big Data